es-socrates/getty/README.md

 ![getty](https://thumbs.odycdn.com/cd1523ead8d64ea78c60d0f8f26f27a7.webp)

-# Do you want to use getty locally?
+## Do you want to use getty locally?

-## Prerequisites to start getty

 ### Node.js